tanner-johnson2718/ESP32_Deluminator/README.md

 ## TODO
 * pkt sniffer and loggers, tcp file server queue based
-* merge eapol and mac logger
 * The way we save eapol keys and the way the way the tcp server work is jank
 * Finish the table below
     * DOC
 * look into exactly what is happining when we crack
     * maybe make a python script for that
+    * Only store pertinent eapol info
 * Turn wsl by passer into deauth agent
 * IP Logger
 * Check if a network has PMF